SFB1102/C6-classig-data/README.md

 For the remaining data sets (Gutenberg, OPUS, SdeWaC, SermonOnline), no explicit licenses are mentioned, but attribution is expected.

-If you plan to use any of the provided data sets, models, or results in your work, please cite the original authors and my thesis.
+If you plan to use any of the provided data sets, models, or results in your work, please cite the original authors and [my thesis](#acknowledgement).
 Also, I strongly encourage you to consult the descriptions in the thesis for more detailed background information on resource creation, training, and evaluation.

+## Acknowledgement

+If you use the material provided in this repository, please cite:

+- Ortmann, Katrin.
+2023.
+Computational Methods for Investigating Syntactic Change: Automatic Identification of Extraposition in Modern and Historical German. *Bochumer Linguistische Arbeitsberichte (BLA), Vol. 25*.
+[PDF](https://linguistics.rub.de/forschung/arbeitsberichte/25.pdf)

 ## References